Modularity of arithmetic special divisors for unitary Shimura varieties (with an appendix by Yujie Xu): Special divisors

-(3) By Lemma \ref{modcri}, \eqref{fdimeaddeq} with $\deg \cP_E\neq 0$ is equivalent to the modularity of $ z\lb\omega(g)\phi\rb_{e,a}^\adm$.
-We will not use exactly this ``numerical criterion", but use Lemma \ref{modcri} in a more sophisticated way to prove our modularity results in \ref{Proof of Theorem {main}}. \end{rmk}
+When $\deg \cP_E\neq 0$, the truth of \eqref{fdimeaddeq} is in fact equivalent to the modularity of $ z\lb\omega(g)\phi\rb_{e,a}^\adm$ by Lemma \ref{modcri} below.
+We will not use exactly this ``numerical criterion", but use Lemma \ref{modcri} in a more sophisticated way to prove our modularity results in \ref{Proof of Theorem {main}}.